 When you submit your application form, you’ll also have to submit supporting documentation and photographs.
-Let’s say you’re missing one of the supporting documents or your photograph doesn’t meet the exact specifications listed on the Canadian government’s website.
+Let’s say you’re missing one of the supporting documents or your photograph doesn’t meet the exact specifications listed on the Canadian government’s website, Immigration, Refugees and Citizenship Canada ("IRCC", formerly the "CIC").
 Your application won’t be processed, and you’ll have to start the application process all over again.

 Once you submit your application for a permanent residence card, you’ll have to wait until your request is processed.

 Fortunately, the Canadian government’s website tells you what the approximate wait time is for your PR card to be processed.
 This is important to know, because if you plan on traveling, you’ll need either your PR card or another travel document before you come back into the country.

 Paying for the Permanent Residence Card

 In order for the government to process your PR card application, you’ll need to submit a payment.

 This depends on how you’ll be able to pay.
 In some cases, you’ll be able to mail in a paper application but pay the fee online, but you’ll also be given the choice of mailing in your payment.
 In that case, you’ll have to send in a money order or certified cheque.
 From other countries, you have no choice but to submit the payment when you mail in your application, and you can’t pay online.

 Questions About Immigration?
 My Visa Source Has Answers.